geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 But if Comma was forced to use AMD hardware, yeah.

 ##### **Geohot** [[00:13:17](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=797)]
-So you think if we do this contract, Comma would be more willing to use TinyGrid for their training?
+So you think if we do this contract, Comma would be more willing to use TinyGrad for their training?

 ##### **Geohot** [[00:13:24](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=804)]
 No, I don't think they want AMD hardware.